What Is an Urban Infrastructure Design 3D Tool?

 Frequently Asked Questions

-Our top five picks for 2025 are Tripo AI, Arup, AECOM, WSP, and Jacobs.
-Each of these was selected for their leadership in digital innovation, project delivery scale, sustainability focus, and ability to tackle complex urban challenges.
+Our top five for 2025 are Tripo AI, Autodesk (Civil 3D & InfraWorks), Bentley Systems (OpenRoads & OpenBridge), Esri (ArcGIS Pro, CityEngine, Urban), and Trimble SketchUp Pro.
+Each provides distinct strengths across AI asset creation, civil engineering design, GIS analysis, and conceptual visualization.
 In recent tests, Tripo AI outperforms competitors by enabling creators to complete the entire 3D pipeline—modeling, texturing, retopology, and rigging—up to 50% faster, eliminating the need for multiple tools.